This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 One goal is to prevent headaches before they happen.
 Another goal is to shorten a cluster period.
 Headaches may happen less often and be less severe with certain medicines.
 Seizure medicine or mood stabilizers may be given to prevent cluster headaches.
 You may need to take one medicine at the start of a cluster period.
 You may take a different medicine for as long as your cluster period lasts or is expected to last.

-How can I manage my cluster headaches?
+What can I do to manage cluster headaches?

 - Do not drink alcohol during a cluster period.
 Alcohol triggers more headaches during cluster periods.